asta-maxx/ELECTRA-Flask/README.md

 <!-- ALL-CONTRIBUTORS-BADGE:END -->
 # Electra Flask Training Application

-This project is a web-based platform designed to train machine learning models using a **React** frontend and a **Flask** backend.
+This project is a web-based platform designed to train Deep learning models using a **React** frontend and a **Flask** backend.
 It supports user-provided datasets and allows for the configuration of training parameters.
 The application provides a visual interface for monitoring results and downloading trained models.

 ## Prerequisites 📦